-• To remove the effect and display the layer as a white solid, turn off the Adjustment Layer switch in After Effects.

-• To remove the effect and the white solid, either delete the adjustment layer or turn off the Video switch for the layer.
+- To remove the effect and display the layer as a white solid, turn off the Adjustment Layer switch in After Effects. - To remove the effect and the white solid, either delete the adjustment layer or turn off the Video switch for the layer.

-To continuously rasterize an Illustrator file
+Continuously rasterizing an Illustrator file